Aug 17, 2026

 May 5, 2026

-Combined Cancel Endpoints (orderIds + clientOrderIds)
+Combined cancel endpoints (orderIds + clientOrderIds)

 A newPOST /orders/batch-cancel endpoint accepts either internal orderIds or clientOrderIds (the value supplied at order creation time) in a single call.
 Provide exactly one identifier array — requests with both, or with neither, return 400 Bad Request.